 For large orders or booking tables (especially on weekends) you can email firstname.lastname@example.org.

-HOT-TIP: they plan to open a new branch at The Walk (Kaset-Nawamin) on January 1, 2022.
+A new Pho Aroi opened at The Walk (Kaset-Nawamin) on January 1, 2022.
 So if you are in the Lat Phrao area be ready to have your tastebuds elevated!

 I want to hear from you!